pranitbose/market-basket-analysis/README.md

 Make sure that you start your node cluster first by using `start-dfs.sh` followed by `start-yarn.sh`.
 You can check whether the deamons are running using `jps` command.

 ### Configure the Project
 You can change the configuration paramters to run this project with your specified settings.
 All the configurable parameters to customize is available in the _config_ file.
-Edit this file to update default values of the paramters to your desired values. # denotes comments in this file which has been provided for your information.
+Edit this file to update default values of the paramters to your desired values.
+# denotes comments in this file which has been provided for your information.
 Some of this parameters will be passed as command line arguments to the jar file while running this project while others will be used to automate the running process.
-Multiple transactional datasets has been put under _dataset/_ directory.
+Multiple transaction datasets has been put under _dataset/_ directory.
 If you want to use your own dataset just copy that file into this directory mentioned and change the dataset name parameter in the _config_ file to the one you will be using.
-If want to run the project with different minimum Support or Confidence value then you have to change the value and save the file before next run.
+If you want to run the project with different minimum Support or Confidence value then you have to change the value and save the file before next run.

 _NOTE_: Please **don't change the order of the paramters** in the config file.
 Keep the order intact as it is else you will run into errors while running this project.
 You can add additional comments if you want prefixing with #